Director of Bands

 A native of Paris, TX has served as Director of Bands for schools in both Memphis and Nashville Tennessee.
 During His tenure at schools like Colonial Middle, Melrose HS and Stratford HS he has made numerous contributions and implementations in efforts to strengthen the band programs including developing new curriculum, seeking sponsorships and increased student retention in the band program.
 He was awarded Memphis Outstanding Music Educator by the Memphis Grizzlies in 2018.
 He was selected as a Superintendent Academy Teacher to help develop the summer music education curriculum for Shelby County Schools.He continues to serve as an active drill writer and arranger for local schools in Texas and Tennessee.
 Mr. Walters is a graduate of the University Of Arkansas at Pine Bluff where he received his degree in Music Education.
 He also serves as a Member of Kappa Kappa Psi National Honorary Band Fraternity Inc. and Texas Music Educators Association.
 In his spare time Mr. Walters like to travel,play the piano and spend time with his family.

 A native Missourian, Mr. Becker came to Houston with 22 years of teaching experience.
-His musical groups have toured nationally and internationally and have received outstanding ratings and awards at various festivals and competitions.
-In his tenure at Reagan High School, now Heights High School, Mr. Becker has worked in sustaining the music programs as Associate Band Director, Choir Director, Jazz Band Director and has overseen the mariachi program as the growth and transformation took place at Heights High School.
+Mr. Becker holds a Bachelor’s of Science Degree in Music Education Comprehensive (K-12 instrumental and vocal certification) from Missouri State University in Springfield, Missouri, and a Master’s degree (MLM) with emphasis in conducting from Catholic University of America in Washington D.C.
+His musical groups have traveled nationally and internationally and have received outstanding ratings and awards at various festivals and competitions.
+In his tenure at Reagan High School, now Heights High School, Mr. Becker has worked building and sustaining the music programs as Associate Band Director, Choir Director, Jazz Band Director and has overseen the Mariachi program as the growth and transformation took place at Heights High School.
 He has been instrumental in keeping the musical groups visible and actively performing within the community.
-Under his leadership the Heights High School Jazz Band has received consistent division I ratings at jazz festivals and competitions.
+Under his leadership the Heights High School Jazz Band has received consistent division1 ratings at jazz festivals and competitions.
 In his leisure, Mr. Becker enjoys traveling and experiencing the cuisine and culture of different places.

 Malcolm Whorton is our former student teacher from Fall 2018 now returning as our new Associate Director of Bands and Director of Percussion for Heights High Schoo, as well as the Assistant Director at Hamilton Middle School.
 Mr. Whorton holds a bachelors degree in Music Education (Instrumental) from Prairie View A&M University with an all-level teaching certification.
 During his tenure at Prairie View A&M University, he was involved in various ensembles including The Marching Storm, drumline (MSD), marimba ensemble, wind ensemble, jazz band, and musical theatre.
 Mr. Whorton is also the front ensemble technician for Compass Drum & Bugle Corp and apart of the rhythm section for the “New Order Big Band.”Outside of the band hall, Mr. Whorton is a San Antonio Spurs fan that enjoys spending his time watching tv, playing video games, writing/arranging music, and spending time with his friends and family.
 Mr. Whorton’s professional affiliations include Kappa Kappa Psi National Honorary Band Fraternity, Phi Mu Alpha Sinfonia Fraternity of America Incorporated, Percussive Arts Society, Texas Music Educators Association, and Texas Bandmasters Association.
 He is also an Educational Artist for Salyers Percussion.